-What We Like: Everything you need in one set, dishwasher safe
+What We Love: Everything you need in one set, dishwasher safe

-What We Don’t Like: Not safe for use with aerosol cooking spray, expensive
+What We Don’t Love: Not safe for use with aerosol cooking spray, expensive

 All-Clad has a stellar reputation as a cookware titan, and its version of a nonstick set is no exception.
 It has a tri-ply construction with a stainless-steel base, and all the pans can be used on all types of stoves.